 Secondary area of emphasis (take at least 6 hours)

 The courses in the secondary area of emphasis are chosen to complement the primary area and add breadth to the program of study.
 Pre-approved secondary programs are listed in the Undergraduate Handbook Chapter 5, Advanced Technical Programs.

-A secondary program outside of the eight main civil engineering disciplines is possible, but is subject to the program review process.
+A secondary program outside of the ten disciplines is possible, but is subject to the program review process.
 Some secondary programs that have already been approved are described in Section 5.10.
 Some ideas on how the secondary area courses can be used include the following (the specific courses for which are still subject to approval):

 - The student may wish to pursue study of an engineering field outside of but related to civil and environmental engineering.
 The secondary area electives could be selected to achieve this goal.

-- The student may want to pursue a minor (e.g., there are official minors currently available in both Mathematics and Computer Science).
+- The student may want to pursue a minor (e.g., there are official minors currently available in both Materials Science & Engineering and Computer Science).
 Judiciously selected courses, carefully justified, may allow progress toward the minor while, at the same time, satisfying the secondary area requirement.
 The science electives might also be useful for this purpose.
 (Of course, free electives can help defray the time it takes to earn a minor).

 - The student may have plans to pursue a professional degree in law, business administration, or medicine after completion of a B.S. in civil engineering.
 Judiciously selected courses, carefully justified, may allow completion of some of the pre-professional courses required for entrance to the professional programs.
 (Of course, the free electives can be used for these purposes).